 Office CodeThe office you got the license plate from has one or two numbers, like B-AB 1 or B-AB 12.
 The more people want a license plate from that office, the more numbers they have.

-Personalized NumberThe letters and numbers after the office code can be random or chosen by you.
+Personalized NumberThe letters and numbers after the office code can be random, or you can choose them.
 But you cannot have bad words or symbols, like SS, 18, or 666.

 Registration FeeCar registration costs about 40 euros.
 You get a new title (Fahrzeugschein) and certificate (Fahrzeugbrief).
 Attach the license plate and sticker to the car.
 Keep the Fahrzeugbrief safe